Suspect in Murder of Russian Man in Phuket Flees Thailand

 Miss Anna reported her husband missing to the police, and they were able to track the car’s GPS to the marijuana farm.
 The body was found inside the house.

-Mr. Bakhtovar fled the house after Mr. Mkhitarian disappeared and took a flight from Phuket airport to Istanbul, Turkey at 9:38 pm on March 12.

 On March 14, police officers found a red Honda PCX motorcycle that the suspect had abandoned at Phuket International Airport on the international side.
-They examined it for latent fingerprints and blood stains in order to gather proof for an arrest warrant for Mr. Bakhtovar..
+They examined it for latent fingerprints and blood stains.

+According to CCTV footage, moreover, Mr. Murozoda was the only person there in the house when the incident occurred.
+Mr. Murozoda left the residence alone, but Mr. Mkhitarian did not, and he was later found dead.

+The police then petitioned the court to approve the arrest warrant.
+The court authorised it on March 14, 2024, to arrest Mr. Murozoda for the crime of “intentionally killing another person.”
+The police will work with Interpol officers to apprehend the accused.

 Related article: